 About CBI Trainers

 Childbirth International (CBI) trainers come from all walks of life.
 They have a wealth of training and experience in birth and lactation work.
 Every CBI trainer has completed the Childbirth International courses themselves and understand the challenges of studying by distance learning.
 They’ve also worked as birth and lactation professionals, some for more than 30 years, and run successful businesses.
 They’re leaders and activists in their own communities, striving to improve the health and well-being of families across the world.
 You can read more about each trainer in the team biographies below.

 Your trainer will be working from home, just like you.
 They may be living nearby, or they may be living in a different country from you.
 They understand the challenges of communication across different time zones.
 They will be offering you their unique perspectives based on the work they have done within their own communities.
 All CBI trainers have previously completed and graduated from the Childbirth International course for which they provide training!
 All our trainers have shown exceptional reflection and communication skills, together with a high level of competency in their work and extensive experience in their community.

 Each CBI trainer goes through a stringent interview process.
 As a group, we review each candidate to determine their potential fit with the team and their abilities in working with clients, community, and future students.

-When a potential trainer is offered a position they commit to a six-week-long training program.
+When a potential team member is offered a position to work for CBI as an independent contractor they commit to a six-week-long training program.
 This introduces them to the assignments they’ll be required to review and assess.
 They learn how to provide effective feedback to students, how to resolve problems, and how to guide and motivate students through flexible learning.

 Once they become a trainer, they are part of a strong team and have extensive peer group support.
 After their training, every new trainer is mentored by a more experienced team member for up to three months.
 This provides them with the opportunity to develop their skills in giving feedback to students and continually reflect on the work they are doing.